 We can start by examining why insurance rates in Georgia may seem lower than other states with large populations.
 In urban areas surrounding Atlanta and a few other cities, insurance rates are typically higher because there are more accidents and crime in densely populated areas.
 Auto insurers pull your zip code, along with all of your driving information, to determine which rates are more appropriate.

 Like other states, auto insurers in Georgia factor in driving history, credit history, and personal factors like age and gender to determine their rates.
-Young drivers pay more than experienced drivers because they are considered to be a higher accident risk.
 Similarly, people with alcohol-related driving infractions and accidents on their records pay more.

 The bottom line is that, in Georgia, the best way to get and maintain a low insurance rate is to keep a clean driving record.
 That may not always be possible, but you can avoid speeding tickets and never drive drunk.